Steph & Nath

 It was a very nice union handled by the officiant Pastor Justin Boeding (from United Lutheran Church).
 The bride and groom decided to have a symbolic ritual: to plant a tree.
 Actually, it was more about watering the tree than planting it!
 The moment was at the same time very fun and full of emotions.
 Especially when they exchanged their rings!

-At the end of the wedding ceremony, they walked up the aisle, I climbed on a ladder and we set up a large group picture that included all the guests.
+At the end of the wedding ceremony, they walked up the aisle; I climbed on a ladder and we set up a large group picture that included all the guests.

 The bride and the groom opted for a long cocktail hour and hence provided me enough time to take some candid shots of almost every guest.
-As a wedding photographer, the cocktail hour is one period of the wedding day that I like because the relatives and friends are gathered and enthusiastically speaking together.
+As a wedding photographer, the cocktail hour is one period of the wedding day that I like because the relatives and friends are gathered and enthusiastically chatting together.
 It’s a time packed with smiles and laughs, but also with emotion, especially when some large families finally have the opportunity to gather together after several years without meeting.

-Thereby it’s often an honor to take some clichés when I’m sure it will be hung on the wall, and serve in the future to keep family memories.
+Thereby it’s often an honor to take some clichés when I’m sure it will be hung on the wall and serve in the future to keep family memories.

 The yummy diner (by the caterer Meatheads, Red Wing, MN) took place in the biggest room after the fathers’ blessings and speeches.
 Indeed, both fathers took the microphone.
 It always creates powerful moments that highlight the strong bonds of a family.

-The groom speech was also noteworthy, showing a clear sense of humor and self-derision.
+The groom’s speech was also noteworthy, showing a clear sense of humor and self-derision.
 When he thanked his parents for having taken care of him and supported him while growing up, he qualified himself as “an easy behaved child, model child, that didn’t require any struggle”.
 We all had a lot of fun.

-After the dinner, all the guests went back to the historic barn, which was turned into the ballroom for the party.
+After the dinner, all the guests went back to the historic barn which was turned into the ballroom for the party.
 I had previously installed all the lightening I would need to enhance the beauty of the wooden barn.
-Let’s be honest, without additional lighting the barn was clearly too dark for a beginner photographer to take some decent pictures (I mean nice images that reflect the place itself, and not just direct flash on the guests while dancing).
+Let’s be honest, without additional lighting, the barn was clearly too dark for a beginner photographer to take some decent pictures (I mean nice images that reflect the place itself, and not just direct flash on the guests while dancing).